b3nb0z/AtlasGrabber/README.md

 ### Setup window
 The software executable can be downloaded directly (github link) or compiled from the source code.
 No additional setup or installations are required and it should run without issues in windows 7, 8 and 10.
 On the first run, some **packages** might be needed to be installed, but windows will automatically detect which ones.
 We recommend using a high definition, large screen monitor (above 20 inches) for the best experience.

 The program initially opens to the Setup window.
-In the setup window the following setting can be done:
+In the setup window the following can be done:

 1. Load a gene list (ENSG ID's) from a text file (Fig 1.
 A)
+  Note: this should contain the genes that you wish to analyize.
 2. Specify to include only commercial antibodies, in-house ones, or  both (Fig 1.
 B)
   Note: typically there will be a commercial and an in-house antibody for each protein
 3. Specify to inlcude all image samples, just the first one, or a random one (Fig 1.
 C)